Stubbers Green: Swan Pool and The Swag

 Swan Pool and The Swag is a 5.7 ha biological site of Special Scientific Interest.
 The site was notified in 1986 under the Wildlife and Countryside Act 1981.
 Beneath Stubbers Green Road a culvert links Swan Pool with another pool known as The Swag.
 A book published in 1987 says the pools were a "nationally important swallow roost", however, Walsall Council suggest this is no longer the case.
 Common snipe and jack snipe spend the winter nearby and shelter in the reed beds.
 Western Yellow Wagtails roost at The Swag in autumn.
 The banks of both pools are publicly accessible.
 Aldridge Sailing Club, a Royal Yachting Association recognised centre has facilities at The Swag.
 In May 2020, about 100 dead fish were found floating on The Swag.
-The Environment Agency thought the incident may have been the result of hot weather and a lack of rainfall, but an investigation by Walsall Council found reduced oxygen levels caused by a blocked inlet.
+The Environment Agency thought the incident may have been the result of hot weather and a lack of rainfall, but an investigation by Walsall Council found reduced oxygen levels caused by a blocked inlet..
+All land within Swan Pool and The Swag SSSI is owned by the local authority.